-The City uses an IAP template that is incorporated into a new General Accommodation Procedure.
-The PMA will apply the procedure for all accommodations moving forward.
+The City is developing an IAP template that will be incorporated into a new General Accommodation Procedure.
+The PMA will apply the procedure, upon approval by Council.

 Return to Work Process

 AODA reference: IASR section 29 Deadline and status: January 1, 2014 deadline - Compliant Action(s) required: Use IAPs as part of the return to work process.